Rodney Barnes: Career

 As well, Barnes co-wrote the adaption of Arc of Justice, which is set to be produced/financed by the Mark Gordon Company, directed by José Padilha and starring Russell Crowe and David Oyelowo.
 It is the story of the landmark civil rights case of Ossian Sweet.
-The screenplay was honoured by the Blacklist as one of the year's best-unproduced screenplays.
+The screenplay was honored by the Blacklist as one of the year's best-unproduced screenplays.

-Barnes is also developing Atlanta's Most Wanted, a one-hour crime drama starring T.I., for the Fox Broadcasting Company and producer Jerry Bruckheimer and is attached to write and showrun Things That Make White People Uncomfortable, an anthology series based on the book of the same name, written by Dallas Cowboys defensive lineman Michael Bennett.
+Barnes is also developing Atlanta's Most Wanted, a one-hour crime drama starring T.I., for the Fox Broadcasting Company and producer Jerry Bruckheimer and is attached to write and showrun Things That Make White People Uncomfortable, an anthology series based on the book of the same name, written by former NFL defensive lineman Michael Bennett.
 He is also writing an untitled creature feature film to be directed by Jordan Roberts for New Regency.

 Barnes is writing the novel "Crownsville."
 A tale of gothic horror to be published in the spring of 2019.

 He is also the co-founder of Dark Apocrypha Productions, a production company based in Los Angeles, that creates both traditional and branded content projects.
 Formerly, he was a columnist for the Huffington Post.
 More recently, he signed a deal with HBO.

+In 2022, Barnes founded publishing company Zombie Love Studios (ZLOS) and published Eisner nominated graphic novel "Blacula: Return of the King" with artist Jason Shawn Alexander.
+Additionally, his graphic novel "Florence and Normandie", a project collaboration with entertainer Xzibit and artist Jonathan Wayshack, are both published under the ZLOS imprint.
+Also in 2022, Barnes wrote The Mandalorian: Season One for Marvel Comics, illustrated by Georges Jeanty and adapting the first season of the Disney+ series The Mandalorian.

+Barnes was also host for the Winning Time Podcast, which won a Signal Award and is host and co-creator of the podcast Run, Fool!, a project in conjunction with MrBallen, At Will Media, and Campside Media that currently has 800K downloads a month and is 38th in the world of true crime fiction podcasts.

 Awards

 Barnes has received a Peabody Award for "The Return of the King" episode of The Boondocks, and the American Film Institute Award in 2007 for Everybody Hates Chris.

 He has also been nominated for a BET Comedy Award for My Wife and Kids, the NAACP Image Award for The Boondocks, and the Writers Guild of America Award for Everybody Hates Chris and the 88th Academy Awards.

+In honor of his accomplishments, Barnes was presented with a key to the City of Annapolis in June of 2022.